ArthurClemens/primer_live/doc-extra/menus-and-dialogs.md

 The menu `toggle` is an HTML label element that is connected to the checkbox that holds the state; clicking will toggle the checkbox state.

-To control the open state from the outside, use either:
+To control the open state from the outside, use the `Prompt` hook with either of these functions:
 - `Prompt.show(selectorOrElement)`
 - `Prompt.hide(selectorOrElement)`
 - `Prompt.toggle(selectorOrElement)`